SweetInn/release-notes-sibo/docs/versions/version42/depositFlow/depositFlow.md

 </div>

 {: .note }
-Permission for capture in the user's personal preferences --> Booking - Charge deposit
+Permission to capture a deposit are located in the user's personal preferences --> Booking - Charge deposit